Nonprofits & Scholarships

 In 2005, the WestPoint Fund was created as a Donor Advised Fund at the Community Foundation of the Chattahoochee Valley, Inc. The Community Foundation administers the Fund, and all grant requests are reviewed by an independent local advisory committee.

-Organizations that are exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code and not a private foundation according to Section 509(a) may apply for grant support from the WestPoint Fund if they currently serve, or propose to serve, persons or communities in any or all the following areas:
+Organizations that are 1) public charities described in Section 501(c)(3) of the Internal Revenue Code (and not a private foundations or supporting organization), 2) units of government, or 3) public education institutions may apply for grant support from the WestPoint Fund if they currently serve, or propose to serve, persons or communities in any or all the following areas:

 - Lanett, Opelika and/or Valley, Alabama